BlueG15/qpRemake/README.md

 remake of the qp engine, with moddability in mind

 # Current tasks:
+- fix hard coded error line numbers (minor, dont remove them just yet, Ctrl F the number helps)
+- change import structure to follows whats done for error

+- port the old data over to the new format
 - finish the "card" object
-- port the old data over to the new format

 - add reprogram functionality
 - add easier support for graphical events (may need to modify main loop to be async) (dangerous update)
+- handle async user input
 - program every single card in the game

 # Files being worked on right now: